Morris County NJ Possession and Distribution of Valium Lawyers

 On the street, Valium is commonly referred to as “Vs” or “benzos,” and is known for its sedative, hypnotic, anxiolytic, amnesic, and anticonvulsant properties.
 It is commonly prescribed for anxiety disorders and panic disorders; it is also used frequently in the treatment of alcoholism.
 Around roughly 20mg of diazepam produces intoxication and euphoria, however higher dosages may cause death through respiratory or cardiac arrest.
 NJ prosecutors understand the prevalence of Valium as a recreational drug and will zealously prosecute the Possession and Distribution of Valium.

-The Tormey Law Firm has an active New Jersey Municipal Prosecutor on staff, who was once a Morris County Prosecutor, and former Special Deputy Attorney General.
 Our trial team has extensive experience with dealing with over zealous New Jersey Prosecutors.
 We understand what strategies can be utilized to obtain the best possible result and will do everything we can to help you understand the New Jersey justice system.
 In the past, we have handled a wide range of drug crime charges, including marijuana possession, prescription drug offenses, and heroin possession throughout New Jersey, including in Dover, Roxbury, and Madison.

 Drug crime convictions in New Jersey have serious consequences.
 If you or a loved one is facing charges in Morris County, do not wait to contact us for a free consultation and case evaluation.
 At the Tormey Law Firm, we pride ourselves on being available 24 hours a day, 365 days a year to answer any and all questions you have regarding your New Jersey drug crime case.